arhohuttunen/arhohuttunen.com/content/post/junit-5-parameterized-tests/index.md

 Such methods must return a `Stream`, `Iterable`, `Iterator`, or an array of arguments.

 Let's assume that we have a class `RomanNumeral` that converts arabic to roman numerals.
-We need to pass multiple parameters in our parameterized test, so we can use a `Stream` of `Arguments`:
+We need to pass multiple parameters in our parameterized test, so we can use a `Stream` of `Arguments`.

 ```java
 @ParameterizedTest